KWLN/dictionary-web-app/README.md

 This will build the app and store it in the `build` directory, then push the contents of that directory to the `gh-pages` branch of the repo.

 For end-to-end instructions on how to set up the app and repository for `gh-pages`, see https://github.com/gitname/react-gh-pages.

+## Acknowledgement

+Credits to [Frontend Mentor](https://www.frontendmentor.io/) for the project idea.